+Please make sure you are aware of the placement deadlines applicable to you.
 To give yourself the best chance of finding a placement, start looking as soon as your course allows.
 First, you will need to be sure that you are eligible to undertake a placement year.
 Check your module pages on Canvas and talk to your tutors to make sure you understand the eligibility requirements.
 These are often related to your first semester’s results.
 Some courses will allow you to start looking for placements before you’ve had your eligibility confirmed but, in other cases, you will have to wait until you’ve had your results.
 Again, make sure you understand what the rules are for your course.

 - Handshake the Careers and Employment jobs and events board